 - Explain the evolution of contemporary cognitive psychology;

-- Evaluate the major theories of human perception, attention, memory, reasoning, language, and learning;
+- Evaluate the major theoretical and biological underpinnings of human perception, attention, memory, reasoning, language, and learning;

 - Compare and contrast the different methodologies used in contemporary cognitive psychology, including neuroscience and cognitive science approaches;

 - Critically evaluate contemporary research articles published by leading cognitive psychologists;